 When the WHSO course ceased under the new legislation, the Safety Institute of Australia (SIA) obtained the licensing rights to the accredited WHSO course and revised it into the Safety Advisor course.

 Due to the specific nature of the old WHSO course, and the way it drilled down into specific hazards and risks of various industries, many people lamented its demise, and were very sorry to see this course go, as it provided a very hands on, grass roots understanding of health and safety.

-For that reason, the SIA have re-released this course as a nationally accredited course (not a qualification).
-They have called it 10312NAT Course in Functioning as a Work Health and Safety Advisor.
+For that reason, the SIA re-released this course as a nationally accredited course (not a qualification).
+They called it 10312NAT Course in Functioning as a Work Health and Safety Advisor.

 The intent of this course is to extend the existing skills of workers to gain knowledge of workplace health and safety legislative requirements in order to function as a Work Health and Safety Advisor (WHSA).

-As well as being a course for persons working in a WHS Advisor role, it is also very beneficial for those in a supervisor role where a knowledge of WHS legislation is required (e.g. site supervisors and project managers in construction workplaces, factory managers, senior staff in service industries, etc).
+As well as being a course for persons working in a WHS Advisor role, it was also very beneficial for those in a supervisor role where a knowledge of WHS legislation was required (e.g. site supervisors and project managers in construction workplaces, factory managers, senior staff in service industries, etc).

 Diploma of Work Health and Safety (BSB51415)